banzaicloud/zeppelin-pdi-example/README.md

  a resource group in one of the locations, a `Storage Account` and a `Blob Service` and a folder for persisting Spark event logs so that hey can be accessed by the Spark History Server.
 (In our example we named these to *spark-k8-logs* and *eventLog* respectively, replace these with your appropriate values.
 Also take note of your access key for the `Storage Account`, you will have to set provide these to the `steps` as `secrets`).
 * The data needs to be downloaded from the above mentioned location (our smaller data set is also available [here](https://s3.amazonaws.com/lp-deps-test/data/Police_Department_Incidents.csv)) and uploaded to WASB.
 Please create a separate `Blob Service` for this.
 In our example notebook ```.pipeline.yml.azure.template``` we named this to *pdidata* and our storage account to *sparklogstore*, replace these with yours if you are using different names.

+## Prerequisites for Google Cloud

+* An instance of the Banzai Cloud Control Plane needs to be running and accessible
+* The following resources are needed on Google Cloud: a `Project`, a `Service Account` and a `Storage bucket` and a folder for persisting Spark event logs so that hey can be accessed by the Spark History Server.
+(In our example we named these to *spark-k8-logs* and *eventLog* respectively).
+* The data needs to be downloaded from the above mentioned location (our smaller data set is also available [here](https://s3.amazonaws.com/lp-deps-test/data/Police_Department_Incidents.csv)) and uploaded to Google Storage.
+Please create a separate `Storage Bucket` for this.
+In our example notebook ```.pipeline.yml.gke.template``` we named this to *pdidata*, replace this with yours if you are using different names.

 ## Configurations required to hook in into the [Banzai Pipeline](https://github.com/banzaicloud/pipeline) CI/CD workflow